pchen66/panolens.js/README.md

 ```html
 <script src="js/panolens.min.js"></script>
 ```
-This code creates a 360 video panorama.
+This code creates a 360 image panorama.
 The first panorama added to the viewer will be the entry point.
 To link panoramas, simply use `panorama.link( other_panorama )` to connect the two.
 See `examples` for more details.

 ```html
 <script>